pkp/pkp-docs/dev/documentation/en/getting-started.md

 # Getting Started

-This section will describe how to install the application, contribute changes, and stay up-to-date with the latest changes.

 > This guide assumes that you know how to run a local server, work with git version control and run tools from the command line.
 {:.warning}

+This section will describe how to install the application in a local development environment and stay up-to-date with the latest changes.

-## Technical Requirements
+## System Requirements

+> If you are using Windows, you may need to install GNU Patch and add it to your system's `PATH` environment variable.
+{:.notice}

 The Admin Guide describes the [system requirements](../../../admin-guide/en/requirements).
-When running locally, it is not necessary to have an email server, an `.htaccess` file, or support for cron jobs.

-If you are using Windows, you may need to install GNU Patch and add it to your system's `PATH` environment variable.
+When running locally, many of the recommended dependencies are not required.

 ## Install

 Fork and clone the [OJS](https://github.com/pkp/ojs), [OMP](https://github.com/pkp/omp), or [OPS](https://github.com/pkp/ops) repository on GitHub.
-(How to [fork and clone a repository on GitHub](https://help.github.com/en/articles/fork-a-repo).)
+If you're not sure how, read how to [fork and clone a repository](https://help.github.com/en/articles/fork-a-repo) on GitHub.

-From your terminal, navigate to the application's root directory and run the following command to check out the submodules:
+Once the application is cloned to your local system, navigate to the application's root directory in your terminal and run the following command to check out the submodules.

 ```
 git submodule update --init --recursive